2 Days in Fukuoka with Kids: A Practical Family Itinerary for First-Time Visitors

 Why 2 Days in Fukuoka Works Well for Families

-Fukuoka is one of the best short-stay cities in Japan for families because it has all the things you need close together:
+Fukuoka is one of the best short-stay cities in Japan for families because everything you need sits close together:

 That means a 2-day trip can still feel balanced instead of rushed.